ASM Docent Program & Training

 $280 ASM Members, $320 non-members.
 Limited scholarships are available to those who can demonstrate that the course cost is a financial hardship.

 In Docent training you will learn how to interpret the cultural heritage of the American Southwest.
-Training includes presentations on archeaology, potter, basketry, and the history and traditions of the Seri, Yaqui, O’odham, Apache, Diné (Navajo), and Hopi by ASM curators and Native American experts.
-Docents are asked for a two year commitment and expected to volunteer a minimum of 4 hours a month.
-Although the docent season runs October-April, there are still opportunities in the summer to be involved.
+Training includes presentations on archaeology, pottery, basketry, and the history and traditions of the Seri (Comcáac), Yaqui, O’odham, Apache, Diné (Navajo), and Hopi by ASM curators and Native American experts.
+Docents are asked to serve at least two years, to volunteer a minimum of 4 hours a month, and to participate in ongoing professional development activities.
+Although the docent season runs October-April, there also are summer opportunities.